Tarn017/Object-Classification-using-ESP-Cam/README.md

 **Explanation**

-In Python: Import the following functions into your script: `from obj import abfrage, training_detection, testen_detection, neural_network_detection`
+In Python: Import the following functions into your script: `from obj import aufnahme, training_detection, testen_detection, neural_network_detection`

 A detailed explanation of the functions and other things can be found here: [Object_Detection](https://github.com/Tarn017/Object-Classification-using-ESP-Cam/blob/main/files/Detection%20im%20CNN.docx)